Rick-Phoenix/diesel-enum/README.md

 ## Using Both Mappings

 It is also possible to use both mappings.
-In such a case, the macro will treat the normal enum as one with a text-based mapping, and it will also create a copy of the same enum with an `Id` suffix.
-So in this example, it would automatically generate
+In such a case, the macro will treat the normal enum as one with a text-based mapping, and it will also create a copy of the same enum with an `Id` suffix, that will be mapped to the table's `id` column.
+So in this example, it would automatically generate the following struct:

 ```rust,ignore
 pub enum PokemonTypeId {